 - The desire to die by suicide, or assisted suicide, can be associated with treatable depression.

 - When seriously ill patients receive good palliative care (physical, psychological and spiritual care), they rarely want to end their lives.

 - Good medical care aims to eliminate the pain, not kill the patient.
-Key medical bodeis oppose a law change, for example the New Zealand Medical Association; Hospice New Zealand; the Australian and New Zealand Society of Palliative Medicine; Palliative Care Nurses New Zealand, and the New Zealand Health Professionals Alliance, among others.
+Key medical bodies oppose a law change, for example the World Medical Association; New Zealand Medical Association; Hospice New Zealand; the Australian and New Zealand Society of Palliative Medicine; Palliative Care Nurses New Zealand, and the New Zealand Health Professionals Alliance, among others.

 - The fact that voluntary euthanasia and assisted suicide (EAS) are illegal means maximum efforts are made to relieve pain and address all aspects of a person’s suffering.
 Will this still occur if the law is changed?
-EAS would be a cheaper option.
+Death would be cheaper than care and treatment.

 - Legalising assisted suicide, especially for mental conditions, accepts that ‘some suicides are okay’.
 This risks sending a ‘mixed message’ regarding the tragedy of youth suicide and creates a confusing double standard about ending one’s life.

 - The current law has a stern face, but a kind heart.
 By holding a penalty in reserve, it sends a strong message that it’s not okay to deliberately kill someone else.
 However, the Court shows compassion in individual cases based on specific circumstances.
-For example, in 2012 Evans Mott was discharged without conviction for assisting his wife’s suicide.
+For example, in 2012 Evans Mott was discharged without conviction for assisting in his wife’s suicide.

 - Changing the law will not mean an end to such cases going to court as it could still be difficult to distinguish between an assisted suicide and a murder.